jasonfilippou/AWS-Flask/README.md

 ### Description

 A Flask app that allows a user to upload images and automatically generate meaningful labels.
-The app runs on an EC2 cluster and makes use of several AWS services to manage authentication & authorization, image recognition and label generation, queueing, distributed computation and storage of binary and relational data.
+The app runs on an EC2 cluster and makes use of the `boto3` library to leverage several AWS services, authentication & authorization, image recognition and label generation, queueing, distributed computation and storage of binary and relational data.
 Inspired by the edx.org course *AWS Fundamentals*.

 ### AWS services leveraged: